 In spite of that wrong, the author undauntedly continues in her work.
 Her works to date include:

-As noted above, Rosie's Rule, a novel that gives voice to young people on the issue of school violence was reviewed in the New York Times upon its release by Publish America, also publisher of The Gift of Love, a collection of short stories that highlight the extraordinary experiences of "ordinary" people.
-Like "Gift", Rosie's Rule is available through Amazon, Barnes and Noble, Waldenbooks, other books stores and, of course, the publisher.
-The novel that follows the experiences of a young student in urban schools is set in the city where the events upon which the novel is based occurred.
-The author has been invited to visit the classes of a Middle School in Western Massachusetts to discuss the writing of and issues raised by the novel with the students.
-The author has accepted the invitation.
+As noted above, Rosie's Rule, a novel that gives voice to young people on the issue of school violence was reviewed in the New York Times upon its release.
+The Revised Gift of Love is a collection of short stories that highlight the extraordinary experiences of "ordinary" people.
+Like "Gift", Rosie's Rule is available through Barnes and Noble and other reputable book retailers. .
+The novel that follows the experiences of a young student in urban schools is set in the city where the events upon which the novel is based occurred. .

 In addition to pages devoted to new works, works in process, samples of her photography and poetry, this site now includes a new page dedicated to finding peaceful solutions to the conflicts that we face in this very troubled, war weary world.

 Rosie's Rule, The Star of Peace, A Rusty Snowflake, Grandpa's Gift and The Racer's Edge are the first of a series of interactive books written by the author for use as supplemental reading in education as well as general reading by families and children.
 A Warning: The endings of each of these books are unpredictable.
 They may leave readers not only feeling good about the story and themselves, but also wondering.